llvm/llvm-project/lldb/docs/resources/debugging.rst

   error: 'notacommand' is not a valid command.
   (lldb)

-You could just remember whether you are in the debugger or the debugee but it's thinking overhead, and for interrupt based events you simply may not be able to know.
+You could just remember whether you are in the debugger or the inferior but it's more for you to remember, and for interrupt based events you simply may not be able to know.

 Here are some better approaches.
 First, you could use another debugger like GDB to debug LLDB.
 Perhaps an IDE like Xcode or Visual Studio Code.
 Something which runs LLDB under the hood so you don't have to type in commands to the debugger yourself.

-Or you could change the prompt text for the debugger and/or debugee.
+Or you could change the prompt text for the debugger and/or inferior.

 ::

   $ ./bin/lldb -o "settings set prompt \"(lldb debugger) \"" -- \
-    ./bin/lldb -o "settings set prompt \"(lldb debuggee) \"" /tmp/test.o
+    ./bin/lldb -o "settings set prompt \"(lldb inferior) \"" /tmp/test.o
   <...>
   (lldb) settings set prompt "(lldb debugger) "
   (lldb debugger) run
   <...>
-  (lldb) settings set prompt "(lldb debuggee) "
+  (lldb) settings set prompt "(lldb inferior) "
-  (lldb debuggee)
+  (lldb inferior)

-If you want spacial separation you can run the debugee in one terminal then attach to it in another.
-Remember that while paused in the debugger, the debugee will not respond to input so you will have to ``continue`` in the debugger first.
+If you want spacial separation you can run the inferior in one terminal then attach to it in another.
+Remember that while paused in the debugger, the inferior will not respond to input so you will have to ``continue`` in the debugger first.